RamonGal/RamonGal/README.md

 Note: This is a new github, so a large amount of previous work is not here yet.
-- 👋 Hi, I’m @RamonGal, aka Ramon Galate, a brazilian computer/software engineering student.
+- 👋 Hi, I’m @RamonGal, aka Ramon Galate, a computer/software engineering student.
 - 👀 I’m interested in:
   - Virtual reality, Artificial intelligence and Brain–computer Interface.
   - Design, Woodworking, Metalworking, Painting and Tattooing.